January 8, 2019

 Some recipes are made for the generations.
 Meaning, they are meant to be passed down over and over and over again.
 This is one of them.
 I first discovered this recipe in an old Jr. League cookbook.
 If you know me at all, you know I am CRAZY about Jr. League cookbooks.
 I’ve adapted the recipe from the original I found, but the core ingredients remain the same.

 If I was the kind who kept secret recipes, this would be one I’d lock down.
-But, happily for you, I believe in the generosity mindset rather than keeping something for just ourselves.
-I figured Jesus didn’t do that so neither should I.
+But, I believe in the generosity mindset.
+I figure if Jesus didn’t keep secrets then neither should I.

 Be like Jesus, share the prized gingersnap recipe.